Przejdź do treści głównej

 written by Andrea Seigel

-starring Letitia Wright, Tamara Lawrance
+starring Letitia Wright, Tamara Lawrence

 The astounding true story of twin sisters who only communicated with one another.
 As a result, they created a rich, fascinating world to escape the reality of their own lives.
 Based on the best-selling book The Silent Twins, the film stars Letitia Wright and Tamara Lawrance.